-Core course.
-Pr., graduate standing.
 A study of professional values, ethics, and assumptions.
 Emphasis will be on American Psychological Association guidelines.
-Offered winter and summer quarters
+Offered winter and summer quarters.

-611 Advanced General Psychology (5)
+- 611. Advanced General Psychology (5).
 Pr., graduate standing.
 This course covers topics, facts, terminology, and concepts of the discipline of psychology.
-Offered fall quarter

-612 Principles of Behavior Modification (5)
+Offered fall quarter. - 612.
+Principles of Behavior Modification (5).
+Lee.

-Lec.
 4, Prac.
 3, Pr., departmental approval.

 Learning reviewed with emphasis on the modification of human behavior.
 Group and single subject research, data gathering instruments and designs are compared, constructed, and used in a supervised practicum.
-Offered fall and spring quarters

-613 Advanced Behavior Modification (5)
+Offered fall and spring quarters. - 613.
+Advanced Behavior Modification (5).
+Lee.

-Lec.
 4, Prac.
 3, Pr., PG 612, departmental approval.

 Analysis of the literature of behavior modification and participation in a supervised practicum.
 May be repeated for a maximum of 15 hours credit.
-Offered winter and summer quarters

-614 Personnel Selection and Utilization (5)
+Offered winter and summer quarters. - 614.
+Personnel Selection and Utilization (5).
 Pr., PG 611 or 10 hours graduate psychology credit.

 Application of behavior principles to recruiting, selecting, evaluating, and training of factory, office, labor, and professional personnel.
-Offered spring quarter

-615 Principles of Psychological Assessment (5)
+Offered spring quarter. - 615.
+Principles of Psychological Assessment (5).
 Pr., graduate standing.

 Theory of psychological measurement and techniques of item and test construction.
-Offered summer and winter quarters

-616 Clinical Psychology (5)
+Offered fall and spring quarters. - 616.
+Clinical Psychology (5).
 Pr., graduate standing.
 A comprehensive introduction to the field of clinical psychology.
 Concepts, methods, and theories of this professional applied area will be explored with an emphasis on the roles of diagnosis, intervention, and evaluation of effectiveness.
-Offered fall quarter

-617 Advanced Educational Psychology (5)
+Offered fall quarter. - 617.
+Advanced Educational Psychology (5).
 Pr., graduate standing.
 In-depth analysis of the psychological bases of learning.
 Particular emphasis is on the development and modification of cognitive and affective behavior.
 Offered quarterly.
-Same as FED 617

-618 Theories of Personality (5)
+Same as FED 617. - 618.
+Theories of Personality (5).
 Pr., graduate standing.
 A systematic examination of the theoretical and methodological characteristics of approaches to the study of personality which have been influential in the area.
-Offered winter quarter

-619 Research Methods (5)
+Offered fall quarter. - 619.
+Research Methods (5).
 Core course.

 This course is about investigative techniques of applied research, with special emphasis on principles and practices of design and data analysis.
-Offered fall and spring quarters
+Offered fall and spring quarters.